What is your Value Mindset?

 The instructors asked us to ponder a series of questions and discover the most important values for our company today and in the future.
 After you did this, you were to rank your values and write a paragraph about each one.
 Once completed, you post them in the private Facebook group, and then if you have the time, review and comment on the work of others.

 The concept is that you want your customers to know your story, to know your values.
 The hope is that likes attract, and you will then more easily attract people who will turn into leads and then customers.
 We have all heard the stories about starving artists.
 This year with covid, your glassblowers started joining those ranks.
 So we are looking to improve the return on every dollar spent and to spend fewer dollars.

 Process of Value Identification and Ranking

-I started this process on my own listing what I believed were the values we began with, the values we have currently, and what I thought our customers valued about us, and what values we needed to have for the future.
+I started this process on my own, listing what I believed were the values we began with, our current values, what I thought our customers valued about us, and what values we needed to have for the future.
 Then I asked Michael and Patrick to do the same.
 Neither of them had ever gone through an exercise like this.
 I thought they were going to give me grief, but they both took it seriously.
 After a couple of days, we talked through all the values on our list.
 We were amazed at the amount of overlap between the three plans.

 The next step was to prioritize or rank the identified values.
 We each did this separately, with one being the highest-ranked value.
 I combined the three lists and organized the items from highest to lowest.
 Then we all sat down and discussed the resulting order.